gartner/zf2rapid/docs/tutorial-crud-create-model.md

     $ zf2rapid crud-show-tables

-Ww want to create a new `Customer` module first.
-All classes and files from the CRUD commands should be placed within this module.
+Ww want to create a new `CustomerDomain` module first.
+All classes and files from the CRUD create model command will be placed within this module.
+Later on we will create other modules to create the application in.
+So we will seperate the model from the application (controller and view) to ease the reusability of our model classes.
+If you don't like the term `CustomerDomain` you can user a different name like `CustomerModel`.
+In the following we will stick to `CustomerDomain`.

-    $ zf2rapid create-module Customer
+    $ zf2rapid create-module CustomerDomain

-Now you are ready to create all model classes for the tables within the new `Customer` module .
+Now you are ready to create all model classes for the tables within the new `CustomerDomain` module .
 We will start with the `customer` table.

-    $ zf2rapid crud-create-model Customer customer
+    $ zf2rapid crud-create-model CustomerDomain customer

 Oops.
 You should get the error message `Due to a foreign key constraint you need to process table country from database zf2rapid-example as well.`.
 The